 From time to time, school will be canceled or opening will be delayed when weather conditions make travel unsafe.
-BB&N endeavors to provide notice of this as early as possible, typically between 5:30 and 6 am.
-Parents will receive an automated text message and phone call notification at the preferred phone number they have designated in the Family Profile on the Veracross Parent Portal.
+BB&N endeavors to provide notice of this as early as possible, typically no later than 5:30 am.
+Parents will receive an automated text message and phone call notification at the Home Phone/Mobile Phone number(s) they have designated in their Veracross Parent Portal record.
+Text notifications will also be sent to students in grades 7-12 who have a mobile phone number noted in their record; if a parent does not want their child to receive these notifications, they need to email communications@bbns.org to opt them out.
 Additionally, the school website (www.bbns.org), and local TV and radio stations are all sources of closing/delay information.
 All "emergency" contact numbers will be called via the automated system in the event of an unplanned early dismissal.